The cheapest, most sustainable energy is the energy that you don't use.

 If you live in Rhode Island:

-Contact Energy Wise, Rhode Island's ratepayer-funded energy efficiency program, at 1-888-633-7949 or visit Energy Wise's website.
-Energy Wise is run by National Grid, your local gas & electric utility and is regulated by the state.
+Contact Rhode Island Energy's ratepayer-funded energy efficiency program, at 1-888-633-7947 or visit Rhode Island Energy's website.
 During your assessment, an energy professional will visit your home and help you figure out the best ways you can save energy & money.

 If you are a low-income fuel assistance recipient, contact your Community Action Agency (CAA) to schedule your assessment.
 Find your CAA at 401-941-0774 or here.